-3.5.(6)(a)(ii) every Young person is wearing a sufficient and appropriate lifejacket or buoyancy aid of the standard specified in Byelaw 3.5 (6) (e) at all times when the Vessel is under way unless that Young person is in a cabin or other space which is enclosed on all four sides and covered by a roof.
+(ii) every Young person is wearing a sufficient and appropriate lifejacket or buoyancy aid of the standard specified in Byelaw 3.5 (6) (e) at all times when the Vessel is Under way unless that Young person is in a cabin or other space which is enclosed on all four sides and covered by a roof.

-3.5.(6)(d) In the event that any Young Person is on a Vessel that is not a Power-driven Vessel, which is Underway, and they are not accompanied by an Adult who is also on board, each Young Person shall ensure that they are wearing a sufficient and appropriate lifejacket or buoyancy aid of the standard specified in Byelaw 3.5 (6) (e)
+(d) In the event that any Young person is on a Vessel that is not a Power-driven vessel, which is Under way, and they are not accompanied by an Adult who is also on board, each Young person shall ensure that they are wearing a sufficient and appropriate lifejacket or buoyancy aid of the standard specified in Byelaw 3.5 (6) (e).